 A solution in DXC Service is based on separated environments for integration/test, preproduction and production, where changes to code and content are deployed between the environments.

-Deployment to the Integration environment is done by partner developers, whereas Episerver manages deployment to the Preproduction and Production environments, as part of the service.
+Deployment to the Integration and Preproduction environments is done by customer or partner developers, whereas Episerver manages deployment to Production, as part of the service.
 You can view information about the Integration environment in the Azure portal, and you can use the DXC Service management portal to handle deployments.

-See Getting started for information on how to proceed when you have received the DXC Service onboarding information from Episerver.
+See Getting started on how to proceed when you have received the onboarding information from Episerver.